-Wednesday, 7 until 9 at Northwind Arts Center -- Washi—Japanese Paper
+Wednesday April 26, 7 - 9pm at Northwind Arts Center -- Washi—Japanese Paper

 We host Japanese paper expert, Linda Marshall, the proprietor of Washi Arts.
 Paper is fundamental to book arts, whether a component of printing, binding, sculpting, or folding.
 Traditional Japanese papers, known as washi, provide a range of possibilities beyond wood pulp and cotton.
 Washi is loved by bookbinders, conservators, print-makers, architects and interior designers, book artists, printers, graphic designers and calligraphers.